 Morgan Brown, the former head of growth at Qualaroo, GrowthHackers, and other accelerating startups, noted, “Retention rate is your best measure of a product/market fit.
 The higher your retention rate the more it's a must-have product.”

-Besides the obvious financial blow of losing customers, high churn is deadly because it becomes increasingly difficult to replace churned customers as you grow.
-Churn rates compound over time, and as you capture more of the market your pool of potential new customers shrinks.
+Besides the obvious financial blow of losing customers, high customer churn is deadly because it becomes increasingly difficult to replace churned customers as you grow.
+Customer churn rates compound over time, and as you capture more of the market your pool of potential new customers shrinks.

 How This Aligns With Your Objectives